 - Install from Repository: This is all of the add-ons available for installation in the Official Kodi Repository.
 We’ll go through the process for installing from here below.

-- Install from Zip File: If you’re installing an add-on that’s not in the official list, this is how you’ll do it.You’ll have to download a zip file to your device and browse for it using this option.
+- Install from Zip File: If you’re installing an add-on that’s not in the official list, you’ll have to download a zip file to your device and browse for it using this option.
 It’s a little more cumbersome, but it will let you install anything you want to.

 - Search: If you know what add-on you’re looking for, or just have a general idea of the topic, you can enter it here and see the results.